l-white/python-bikeshare-project/README.md

 Laura's Python Bikeshare Program

 ### Description
 This is an interactive program in which a user can learn statistics about bike usage in Chicago, Washington, and New York City.
-It is part of the programming for data science nanodegree program.
+It is part of the programming for data science nanodegree program that includes Postgre SQL, Python programming with numpy and pandas.

 ### Files used
-Files used include python_bikeshare_final.py
+Files used include python_bikeshare.py.

 ### Credits
 All credits are listed in the program, including my mentor Raheel from this Udacity nanodegree program.